xasos/UIUC-API/README.md

-# UIUC Open Data API
+# UIUC API

 [![Join the chat at https://gitter.im/xasos/UIUC-Open-Data][gitter-image]][gitter-url] [![Build Status][travis-image]][travis-url] [![Requirements Status][require-image]][require-url]

-Unofficial Open Data API for the University of Illinois at Urbana-Champaign.
+Unofficial API for the University of Illinois at Urbana-Champaign.
 Provides data for various services on campus such as Dining, Weather, Wi-Fi, etc. The API is built with Python, Flask + [Flask RESTful](https://github.com/flask-restful/flask-restful), and Redis.
 Interest in the project was gauged [here](https://www.reddit.com/r/UIUC/comments/2hhlhn/would_anyone_be_interested_in_a_uiuc_open_data_api/
 ).
 This is still very much a WIP, so please feel free to [submit an issue](https://github.com/xasos/UIUC-Open-Data/issues/new) or [contribute](https://github.com/xasos/UIUC-Open-Data/blob/master/CONTRIBUTING.md)!

 *Note: This is an unofficial API and is not supported or controlled by the University of Illinois at Urbana-Champaign itself.
 Any questions, comments, feedback or feature requests should be directed to [xasos](https://github.com/xasos) or via an [issue](https://github.com/xasos/UIUC-Open-Data/issues/new) in this repo.*